amirweiss15/academic-kickstart/content/home/awards.md

 +++
 •	2019 – The David and Paulina Trotsky foundation award for outstanding Ph.D. students.

-• 2019 – The Miriam and Aaron Gutwirth foundation scholarship.
+• 2019 – The Miriam and Aaron Gutwirth foundation scholarship .

 •	2018 – The Israeli Ministry of Science and Technology scholarship for an international conference paper presentation.